Most Common Types of Car Accidents That Cause Whiplash

 - Skiing wipeouts

-All of these result in soft tissue injuries such as whiplash that not only affect your neck but sometimes your back.
+All of these result in soft tissue injuries that can affect your neck and back.

 Common Symptoms of Whiplash